Body integrity dysphoria: Treatment and prognosis

-There is no evidence-based treatment for BID; there are reports of the use of cognitive behavioral therapy and antidepressants.
+There is no evidence-based treatment for BID; there are reports of the use of cognitive behavioral therapy and antidepressants that show no substantial aid to many.

-The ethics of surgically amputating the undesired limb or otherwise causing them to have what disability they feel they should have of a person with BID are controversial.
+The ethics of surgically amputating the undesired limb or otherwise causing the person with BID to have what disability they feel they should have are controversial.

 There are numerous case reports that amputation permanently resolves the desire in affected individuals.
 For example, a 2024 case report described a person diagnosed with BID whose distress persisted despite antidepressant treatment and cognitive-behavioral therapy; elective amputation of two fingers resolved all symptoms, with immediate relief and improved functionality.
 A one-year follow-up confirmed sustained remission, with the patient reporting enhanced quality of life, full social and occupational adaptation, and no regrets.

-Longterm outcomes of treated and untreated BID are not known.
+Long-term outcomes of treated and untreated BID are not known.

 History

 Apotemnophilia was first described in a 1977 article by psychologists Gregg Furth and John Money as primarily sexually oriented.
-In 1986 Money described a similar condition he called acrotomophilia; namely, sexual arousal in response to a person's amputation.
+In 1986, Money described a similar condition he called acrotomophilia; namely, sexual arousal in response to a person's amputation.
 Publications before 2004 were generally case studies.
-The condition received public attention in the late 1990s after Scottish surgeon Robert Smith amputated limbs of two otherwise healthy people who were desperate to have this done.
+The condition received public attention in the late 1990s after Scottish surgeon Robert Smith amputated the limbs of two otherwise healthy people who were desperate to have this done.

-In 2004 Michael First published the first clinical research in which he surveyed fifty-two people with the condition, a quarter of whom had undergone an amputation.
+In 2004, Michael First published the first clinical research in which he surveyed fifty-two people with the condition, a quarter of whom had undergone an amputation.
 Based on that work, First coined the term "body integrity identity disorder" to express what he saw as more of an identity disorder than a paraphilia.
 After First's work, efforts to study BID as a neurological condition looked for possible causes in the brains of people with BID using neuroimaging and other techniques.
 Research provisionally found that people with BID were more likely to want removal of a left limb than right, consistent with damage to the right parietal lobe; in addition, skin conductance response is significantly different above and below the line of desired amputation, and the line of desired amputation remains stable over time, with the desire often beginning in early childhood.
-This work did not completely explain the condition, and psychosexual research has been ongoing as well.
+This work did not explain the condition, and psychosexual research has been ongoing as well.

 Society and culture

-BID has been portrayed in various media formats.
-Representations in literature, film, and television.
+BID has been portrayed in various media formats, representations being in literature, film, and television.
 The following sections describe appearances of BID across different media.